Help Someone with Depression

 If when having this conversation you are worried that this person is thinking of suicide or hurting themselves, action must be taken immediately.
-If you are a teen, an adult must be notified - preferably your friend's parent(s).
+If you are a teen, an adult must be notified – preferably your friend’s parent(s).
 A friend may ask you to keep this information a secret, but when it comes to matters of safety, keeping a secret can cost a life.
-If you are an adult, notify the teen's parents and make sure not to leave them alone until they are in their parents care.
+If you are an adult, notify the teen’s parents and make sure not to leave them alone until they are in their parents care.
 If you are a parent, take your child to the nearest hospital for an evaluation.
-Go to our crisis page for more information about what to do if you believe someone you love is thinking of self harm.

 One word of caution.
 It is important to take care of yourself and understand there are limits to the kind of support you can provide to someone with depression.
 Often, a person can take on too much responsibility for helping a loved one with depression and this can begin to cause you stress.
 Remember, it’s your job is to listen, show compassion and help a someone with depression find professional help.

 If you are in need of support for yourself, check out a NAMI near you for support groups.